What is Child Support?

 If the payer parent fails to meet their financial obligations, the payee parent/carer must notify the Department of Human Services.
 The department has the power to take child support out of the payer parent’s salary or tax return.
 The parent owed child support can personally (if they wish) pursue enforcement for the outstanding debt.
 Parents with significant child support arrears may also be prevented from leaving the country.

 To avoid confusion and to be clear on your rights speak with one of our experienced family lawyers contact our Brisbane office today.
-Call us on (07) 3221 4300 to organise a no-obligation initial appointment at a fixed-cost of $330 Incl.
-GST.
+Call us on (07) 3221 4300 to organise a no-obligation initial appointment at a fixed-cost.
 We will be happy to assist you in person, over the phone or by Skype.